 Named after the nearby Inn.

-Now named after the nearby Inn, there are also references to this road as Aspley Road, but with so many similarly-named roads in the district, someone must have picked a more readily-identifiable one!
+Now named after the nearby Inn, there are also references to this road as Aspley Road, but with so many similarly-named roads in the district, the Post Office probably insisted on a more readily-identifiable one.
 Leaves Station Road and meets with Aspley Hill.

 Cul-de-sac east off Church Road.